 The dietary fiber in fruit makes it a natural calorie-burner.
 And the best part is that fruit is super-versatile, as well as easily transportable.
 Add it to probiotic yoghurt, mix it with granola, nuts and seeds, or enjoy it all by its awesome self on the go.
 But remember, even the natural sugars in fruit can be an obstacle to weight loss if eaten in large enough quantities.
 So as always, everything in moderation if you are trying to shift a few pounds!

-NO: Sugar, Fruit Juices, Soda, Dairy, Bread & White flour, Pasta, highly processed fortified breakfast cereal, Pancakes and Waffles, Toast With Margarine, Muffins, Scones With Jam and Cream, Sweetened Non-Fat Yogurt , Granola Bars,
+Nos: Sugar, Fruit Juices, Soda, Dairy, Bread & White flour, Pasta, Highly Processed Fortified Breakfast Cereal, Pancakes and Waffles, Toast With Margarine, Muffins, Scones With Jam and Cream, Sweetened Non-Fat Yogurt , Granola Bars,

 LIMIT: Fish (4 oz per day), Rice (limit), Eggs, Caffeine, Red Meat, salt, alcohol, beans

 Roasting can turn vegetables like parsnips, carrots, and tomatoes sweet.
 Simply cut veggies into bite-size pieces; coat (but don't drown) them in oil; toss with salt, pepper, and your favorite seasonings; and spread evenly on a baking sheet.
 Roast at 425 F until they're tender and slightly browned on the edges.

 Water is your best bet for hydration, but if you find H2o a little ho-hum, flavor yours with fresh fruit or add cucumber slices and mint leaves to your glass.